Pinggy-io/pinggy_website/content/blog/access_raspberry_pi_remotely_to_control_iot_devices.md

    ```

 By executing this command, you establish an SSH connection to the Pinggy server, which redirects the traffic to your Raspberry Pi through the previously created tunnel.
 You can now access and control your Raspberry Pi as if it were directly connected to your local network.

+You should however create a free account in [Pinggy](https://dashboard.pinggy.io/) so that you can get the remote URL just by logging in to the dashboard.
+It is recommended that you go through the [guide](https://pinggy.io/docs/run_tunnel_on_startup/linux/) to learn how to run the tunnel automatically whenever the raspberry pi is switched on.

 ## Connect to Raspberry Pi remotely over the Internet using VNC